jon-brandy/hackthebox/Categories/Machines/Return/README.md

 ```

 1. Based from the nmap results, the machine runs a web application hosted with Microsoft IIS httpd 10.0 web server and open public SMB.
-2. Few ports also opened.
+2. Few ports also opened and noticed the machine uses LDAP service.
+3.